ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

     activate:
       on-profile: ssl
 ```
-**Here, we defined 3 authorization-servers for both client and resource-server, and we could define for each how to map username and roles along with how to perform logout on non-standard end-points!**
+It might not be trivial to configure the authorization-server and retrieve all the configuration values we needed here, but with this properties, **we defined 3 authorization-servers for both client and resource-server, and we could define for each how to map username and roles along with how to perform logout on non-standard end-points!**

 Don't forget to update the issuer URIs as well as client ID & secrets with your own (or to override it with command line arguments, environment variables or whatever).